strategineer/personal-website/content/cocktails/dark_and_stormy/index.md

 steps:
   - Build in an ice-filled highball glass.
 Add the garnish.
 ---
-- Substite 1 oz of Havana Club 7 Years rum with 1 oz of Havana Club 3 Years rum for a _Light and Stormy_ (I haven't tried this yet but I plan to).
+- Substitute 1 oz of Havana Club 7 Years rum with 1 oz of Havana Club 3 Years rum for a _Light and Stormy_ (I haven't tried this yet but I plan to).